felipelopezorozco/My-first-repository/README.md

 - 👋 Hi, I’m @felipelopezorozco
-- 👀 I’m interested in data science to better my skins in ecology
+- 👀 I’m interested in data science to better my skills in ecology
 - 🌱 I’m currently learning the data scientist's toolbox on coursera
 - 💞️ I’m looking to collaborate on projects that are related with ecology
 - 📫 How to reach me, lopezo.felipe@uces.edu.co